On 2D Navier-Stokes free boundary: nonnegative density and small viscosity contrast: Introduction

 Since both fluids evolve with the velocity field via the particle trajectories

 the density structure is preserved, $\rho(t,X(t,y))=\rho_0(y)$.
 The classical free boundary physical conditions without capillarity are given by

-and $\llbracket \cdot \rrbracket$ denotes the difference between the limiting values on either side of the domain $D(t)$.
+where $\llbracket \cdot \rrbracket$ denotes the difference between the limiting values on either side of the domain $D(t)$ and $n$ is the unit normal to $\partial D(t)$.
 These conditions are recovered by interpreting \eqref{VJ} in a weak sense, together with the regularity of the solution (see \cite{Gancedo18}).
 A central question is then the dynamics and regularity of the boundary $\partial D(t)$ in the physically relevant setting where the initial kinetic energy is finite